Miriam Ikejiani-Clark

-Miriam Odinchezo Iruaku Ikejiani-Clark (1949 - 2011) was a Nigerian Professor of Political Science at the University of Nigeria Nsukka, Enugu State, who also served as minister of state for the Federal Capital Territory.
+Miriam Odinchezo Iruaku Ikejiani-Clark (8 July 1949 – 22 September 2011) was a Nigerian professor of political science at the University of Nigeria, Nsukka, who also served as minister of state for the Federal Capital Territory.

 Early life and education

-She was born at the University College Ibadan to late Okechukwu Ikejiani and late Mrs. Miriam Margery Carter Ikejiani on July 8, 1949.
+She was born at University College Ibadan on 8 July 1949 to Okechukwu Ikejiani and Miriam Margery Carter Ikejiani.
 She earned a B.A. in political history from Eastern Mennonite University in 1969, and then received her M.A. degree in political science from Howard University in 1971.
-She did post-graduate studies at Catholic University in Washington DC with a graduate fellowship in politics.
+She undertook postgraduate studies in politics at the Catholic University of America in Washington DC, on a graduate fellowship.

 Career

-Ikejiani-Clark was the first woman professor of political science at the University of Nigeria, and from 1997 to 1999 she was the head of the department of political science.
-She also served as the dean (2007 until 2009).
-From 2002 until 2004 she was the editor of the Nigerian Journal of Social Sciences.
+Ikejiani-Clark was the first woman professor of political science at the University of Nigeria.
+From 1997 to 1999, she served as the head of the department of political science.
+She also served as dean from 2007 to 2009.
+From 2002 to 2004, she was the editor of the Nigerian Journal of Social Sciences.

-In 2019, a memorial lecture in Ikejiani-Clark's honor was established at the University of Nigeria, and Governor Samuel Ortom gave the inaugural lecture.
+In 2019, a memorial lecture in Ikejiani-Clark's honour was established at the University of Nigeria, and Governor Samuel Ortom gave the inaugural lecture.

 Political career

-Ikejiani-Clark from 1992 to 1993 served as the Chairman Social Democratic Party (SDP) Anambra State and led the Anambra state Delegation to the National SDP Convention in Jos in 1994.
-She equally served as a member of the National Constitutional Conference, Commission.
-Between March 1995 to November 1997 Ikejiani-Clark served as minister of state for the Federal Capital Territory, the first woman to serve in this position.
+From 1992 to 1993, Ikejiani-Clark served as the Chairman Social Democratic Party (SDP) Anambra State and led the state's delegation to the National SDP Convention in Jos in 1994.
+She also served as a member of the National Constitutional Conference Commission.
+From March 1995 to November 1997, Ikejiani-Clark served as minister of state for the Federal Capital Territory, the first woman to serve in this position.
 She focused on improving conditions for the poor.
-In 2008, late President Musa Yar'dua appointed her as a member of the presidential committee on honours & awards.
-In 2009 she spoke on an electoral act in Nigeria, which she felt allowed politicians to manipulate the period they spent in office.
+In 2008, President Umaru Musa Yar'dua appointed her to the Presidential Committee on Honours and Awards.
+In 2009, she spoke on Nigeria's Electoral Act, which she felt allowed politicians to manipulate the period they spent in office.